TU-Berlin-CVRS/uipf/README.md

 cd code/build
 cmake ..
 make
+sudo make install
 ```

+For a custom installation prefix you may specify it in the `DESTDIR` for the make command, like so:
+`make DESTDIR=/tmp/uipf install`, which will install all uipf files under the directory `/tmp/uipf`.

 If something goes wrong you may run `make VERBOSE=1` for more detailed output.

 ### Building with CMake on Windows

 TBD.

 How to contribute
 -----------------